The kitchen is the most dangerous room in the house, so kitchen safety is important.

 Not only that, but if you can't easily reach to the back of your cupboards, you are less likely to make full use of them.

-I like the Rev-a-Shelf products.
+Rev-a-Shelf makes great products.
 (See them on Amazon and at Home Depot.)
 They come in tons of sizes and besides shelves include trash bins, spice racks, lazy susans for large corner cupboards, and more.
 The products aren't cheap, but they're sturdy and take a screwdriver and about 15 minutes to install.

 Once you have pull-out shelves, you won't want to live without them!